-Co-Author, Kansas City mollie.moylan@bclplaw.com +1 816 374 3236 should not be based solely upon advertisements.
+Co-Author, Kansas City mollie.moylan@bclplaw.com +1 816 374 3236 This material is not comprehensive, is for informational purposes only, and is not legal advice.
+Your use or receipt of this material does not create an attorney-client relationship between us.
+If you require legal advice, you should consult an attorney regarding your particular circumstances.
+The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 This material may be "Attorney Advertising" under the ethics and professional rules of certain jurisdictions.
 For advertising purposes, St. Louis, Missouri, is designated BCLP's principal office and Kathrine Dixon (kathrine.dixon@bclplaw.com) as the responsible attorney.